Finding the Best Places to Retire Since 2006!

 College Educated: 48%

 Is Colorado Considered Tax Friendly for Retirement?
 Yes

 Cons: Breckenridge is somewhat isolated.

 Notes: Tourists are always present.
-The town has doubled in size during the last two decades.
+The town has grown by 14% in the last decade.

 Recommended as a Retirement Spot?
 Yes

 Similar to California, the Colorado area was surrendered to the United States in 1848 at the end of the Mexican-American War.
 It did not become a state until 1876, 100 years after the nation's birth.

 The Centennial State's geography includes high plains, deserts, foothills, and mountains.
 Its Rockies are part of the 3,000-plus mile geologic uplift known as the North American Cordillera.
 More than 50 of the Cordillera's peaks taller than 14,000 feet are in Colorado.
 Outdoor recreation ranges from backpacking and climbing to road cycling and skiing.

 With roots in mining and agriculture, Colorado's economy has branched in many directions.
 It currently has a high concentration of tech and scientific research companies.
 Food processing, manufacturing, and tourism round out the state's industries.